sph-mn/sph-sc-lib/readme.md

 imht_set_destroy(set);
 ```

-this is an important call for when the set is no longer needed, since its memory is otherwise not deallocated until the process ends. manual memory management is typical with c.
+this is an important call for when the set is no longer needed, since its memory is otherwise not deallocated until the process ends.

 ## configuration options
-configuration options can be set by defining macros before including the imht-set source code.
+configuration can be done by defining certain macro variables before including the imht-set source code.

 ### integer size
 an imht-set only stores integers of the same type. supported are all typical integer values, from char to uint64_t.